3rdvision/cogsi-18-19/1180109-daniel-azevedo/p1.1/README.md

 ### Security and NRPE

+#### Good security pracices:

 * When passing arguments through NRPE ($ARG1$) try avoiding the use of extensive arguments, in a case the monitoring machine gets compromised.

+* Don't Run Nagios As Root

+* Lock Down The Check Result Directory.
+Make sure that only the nagios user is able to read/write in the check result path.

+* Require Authentication In The CGIs

+* Secure Access to Remote Agents.
+Make sure you lock down access to agents (NRPE, NSClient, SNMP, etc.) on remote systems using firewalls, access lists, etc. You don't want everyone to be able to query your systems for status information.

+* Secure Communication Channels.
+Make sure you encrypt communication channels between different Nagios installations and between your Nagios servers and your monitoring agents whenever possible.

 ```bash
 command_line $USER1$/check_nrpe -H $HOSTADDRESS$ -c $ARG1$